jaysylvester/citizen/README.md

 #### Proxy Header

-If you use citizen behind a proxy, such as NGINX or Apache, make sure you have `X-Forwarded-Host` and `X-Forwarded-Proto` headers in your server configuration so citizen's handling of secure cookies works correctly.
+If you use citizen behind a proxy, such as NGINX or Apache, make sure you have an HTTP `Forwarded` header in your server configuration so citizen's handling of secure cookies works correctly.

 Here's an example of how you might set this up in NGINX:

     location / {
-      proxy_set_header X-Forwarded-For    $proxy_add_x_forwarded_for;
-      proxy_set_header X-Forwarded-Host   $host;
-      proxy_set_header X-Forwarded-Proto  $scheme;
+      proxy_set_header Forwarded         "for=$remote_addr;host=$host;proto=$scheme;";
       proxy_pass                          http://127.0.0.1:8080;
     }